jedbrown/git-fat/README.md

     git fat pull-http

-To list the files managed by git-fat
+To list the files managed by `git-fat`

     git fat list

-To get a summary of the orphans and stale files in the repository
+To get a summary of the orphan and stale files in the repository

     git fat status